babarlhr/meetlily-rest-api/README.md

-# Odoo REST API
+# Meetlily REST API
-This is a module which expose REST API
+This is a Odoo module which expose REST API

 ## Installing